University of Colorado Boulder

 Dr. Hillary Potter

-Hillary Potter is Associate Professor at the University of Colorado at Boulder.
-She holds a B.A. and a Ph.D. in sociology from the University of Colorado at Boulder and an M.A. in criminal justice from the John Jay College of Criminal Justice.
-Dr. Potter’s research focuses on the critical analysis of the intersections of race, gender, and class as they relate to crime and violence.
-She is currently researching men’s use of violence; intimate partner abuse against women of Color; and antiviolence activism in Black and Latinx communities, with field research in Ferguson and Denver.
+Dr. Hillary Potter is the Associate Dean for Inclusive Practice in the College of Arts and Sciences and an Associate Professor of Ethnic Studies at the University of Colorado Boulder (CU Boulder).
+She holds a B.A. and a Ph.D. in Sociology from CU Boulder and an M.A. in Criminal Justice from the John Jay College of Criminal Justice (a senior college of the City University of New York).
+Dr. Potter’s research focuses on intersectional and Black feminist analyses of the existence of and multifaceted responses to crime and violence.
+She is currently researching antiviolence activism in Black and Latinx communities, with field research in Ferguson/St. Louis, Missouri, and Denver, Colorado; and intimate and State violence against women of Color.
 Dr. Potter is the author of Intersectionality and Criminology: Disrupting and Revolutionizing Studies of Crime (Routledge Press, 2015) and Battle Cries: Black Women and Intimate Partner Abuse (New York University Press, 2008), and the editor of Racing the Storm: Racial Implications and Lessons Learned from Hurricane Katrina (Lexington Books, 2007).

 Dr. Hillary Potter